Ahead by a Century: Covers

 In 2016, Hey Rosetta! performed the song during their set at the CBC Music Festival, altering some lyrics to reflect Downie's recent announcement of his diagnosis with terminal glioblastoma.
 In the same year, the Toronto-based Choir!
 Choir!
 Choir! dedicated a performance of the song to Downie following the diagnosis.

 On the January 1, 2017, edition of CBC Radio 2's The Strombo Show, a tribute special organized to celebrate the Tragically Hip's 30th anniversary, the song was performed by both By Divine Right as a standalone song, and Barenaked Ladies as a medley with the song "Chancellor" from Downie's solo album Coke Machine Glow.
 Following Downie's death, Barenaked Ladies added "Chancellor/Ahead by a Century" to the setlists for several shows on their concurrent concert tour.

 In 2017, an Inuttitut-language version of the song, incorporating traditional Inuit throat singing, was released by the Nunavut-based folk music band The Jerry Cans.

 At her concert at Toronto's Massey Hall during her Native Invader tour, on October 30, 2017, two weeks after Downie's death, Tori Amos performed the song.
 She indicated in her introduction that she had not previously known the song at all, but learned it for her Massey Hall performance as a special gift to her Canadian fans.

 In 2022, set to a children's choir rendition, it was used by Canadian Tire for its 100th anniversary television commercial.

 On September 5, 2024, it was one of three songs, alongside "Bobcaygeon" and "Grace, Too", performed by Choir!
 Choir!
 Choir! in a public singalong following the premiere of the documentary series The Tragically Hip: No Dress Rehearsal at the 2024 Toronto International Film Festival.

+On April 24, 2026, City and Colour, Ruby Waters and Boi-1da released a cover as Canada’s 2026 FIFA World Cup Anthem.